MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Conclusion

-In this work, we study the problem of constructing a single shared memory to support multiple LLM-based agents.
-We show that directly transferring memory between agents is ineffective, as agent-specific biases and reasoning patterns can be entangled with reusable knowledge.
-To address this challenge, we propose a collaborative memory framework that synthesizes memory by contrasting trajectories generated by different agents for the same task, distilling high-level reasoning guidance and error-forbidden patterns.
-Extensive experiments across mathematical and coding benchmarks demonstrate that the resulting memory generalizes across heterogeneous agents, improving both accuracy and inference-time efficiency.
-Future work may extend this contrastive formulation to multi-agent settings by selecting a preferred trajectory and treating others as unpreferred, pointing toward shared memory systems that scale to larger collections of interacting agents.
+In this work, we study shared cross-model memory for LLM-based agents.
+We show that naively transferring memory across agents with different backbone models can degrade performance, as memory may entangle reusable knowledge with model-specific biases.
+To address this, we propose \ourmethod{}, which constructs collaborative memory by contrasting trajectories generated by different model-based agents on the same task.
+Experiments on mathematical reasoning and code generation benchmarks show that \ourmethod{} improves both accuracy and inference-time efficiency across heterogeneous agents.
+These results suggest that contrast-derived memory can serve as a reusable reasoning resource for cross-model agent systems.